If your application for a business credit card was turned down, don’t despair – you have options. First, you need to understand why you were denied.

 Newer businesses can also be denied a business credit card when they lack solid financials.

-Doug Mitchell, owner of Ogletree Financial Services, an insurance brokerage based in Auburn, Alabama, applied for a business credit card with American Express when his agency was brand-new.
+Doug Mitchell, owner of Ogletree Financial Services, applied for a business credit card with American Express when his agency was brand new.

 “We were a startup insurance agency, so we really had no financials to share,” says Mitchell.
 After being denied for a business card, he and his business partner resorted to personal credit cards, home equity loans and their current income to finance initial business expenses.